amiradridi/BlockchainProject/README.md

 # Dappazon
-Dappazon is a clone of the amazon ecommerce application on the ethereum blockchain.
+Dappazon is a blockchain-based marketplace inspired by Amzon.com that enables crypto payments and intermediary-free exchange of goods between a seller and buyers.
+Buyers can view the origins and history of goods stored on the blockchain, which builds trust in the seller and makes the deals more transparent.
+The system will provide an automated transfer of ownership along with immutable purchase history records.
 Each item has an image stored in the IPFS.